Esoteric Buddhism

 is typical with rituals, magic, with invoking

-at quite very unusual statues of Kantingen
+the presence of quite unusual statues of Kantingen

 (two Ganeshas,